Game4all/gamebosu/README.md

 # **DISCLAIMER**

-This ruleset is still a _work in progress_ as there are still some features missing and there are bugs out.
-Prebuilt pre-releases will be provided along the developpement in the wait for an official release.
-Please _report any issues you are running into_ with this ruleset on the issue tracker of _this repository_.
+This ruleset isn't a serious ruleset and doesn't serve any other purpose than showing the capabilities of the game framework and being cool, and of course useless.
+Now you're warned ...

 ## Screenshots
 ![rom selection](assets/screenshot_selection.png) | ![gameplay](assets/screenshot_gameplay.png)| ![gameplay2](assets/screenshot_gameplay2.png)